-An Alaska LLC operating agreement is a document that governs the relationships between owners in an entity and establishes how the company will be run.
-It can be thought of as the “product manual” for a company, containing all of its essential details in one place.
+An Alaska LLC operating agreement is a document that governs the relationships between owners in a limited liability company and establishes how the company will be run.
+It can be thought of as the blueprint for a company, containing all of its essential details in one place.
 This provides anyone who reads it with a clear understanding of the ins and outs of the entity.

-Single-Member – Designed for entities that will have one (1) sole owner.
+Single-Member LLC Operating Agreement – Designed for entities that will have one (1) sole owner.

-Multi-Member – For establishing rules and guidelines for companies that split ownership among two (2) or more people/entities.
+Multi-Member LLC Operating Agreement – For establishing rules and guidelines for companies that split ownership among two (2) or more people/entities.

 - Step 1 – Choose the Business’ Name